Al-Futtaim Group

-The Al-Futtaim Group (مجموعة الفطيم) is a large conglomerate based in Dubai, United Arab Emirates.
+The Al-Futtaim Group (مجموعة الفطيم) is an Emirati conglomerate based in Dubai, United Arab Emirates.

 History

 The group was founded in the 1930s and expanded rapidly in the 1940s and 1950s becoming an integrated commercial, industrial, and services organization.

 The Al-Futtaim family split its business interests in 2000 with Abdulla Al Futtaim controlling the automotive and mainly retail business, and his cousin Majid controlling a property development business (now known as Majid Al Futtaim Group).

 In September 2013, the group bid $86 million to take full control of the Nairobi-based car retailer CMC Holdings.

 Operations

 Al-Futtaim Group employs over 44,000 people and operates eight divisions comprising automotive, electronics, insurance, services, real estate, retail, industries, and overseas.
 Sheikh Mohammed bin Rashid Al Maktoum mediated a settlement between Abdulla Al Futtaim and his rival, cousin Majid Al Futtaim, in 2000 which split the assets, liabilities and operations of the then-larger Al Futtaim Group.

 The CEO of the group was Robert Willett until he suddenly resigned in January 2011.
 After that, Omar Al-Futtaim became a board member, CEO and vice chairman.

 In September 2022, the group was listed by Forbes in the Middle East's Top 100 Arab Family Businesses, ranking third.